Attributes

 Using the attribute name as-is ensures that only results containing the attribute value are returned.

-are mandatory, and only Bob has both:
+Here, both name and age are mandatory, and only Bob has both:

 Person.name.age.query.get ==> List(